carlospliego/flask-boilerplate/README.md

 ## Rules on packages
-Packages can
+* a package can import third party installations in `.virtual`
-* import third party installations in `.virtual`
+* a package can import from inside the package
-* import from inside the package
+* a package can import from outside the package ( if the package exists inside the [common] package )
-* import from outside the package ( if the package exists inside the [common] package )
+* the [common] package and all sub packages can not import outside of the [common] package unless that package is a third party located in `.virtual`

 ## Versioning
 We use SemVer for versioning.